kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/stitch/README.md

 UPDATES

+####stitch.pl Version 1.4.6

+Automatically skips creating contigs if no super scaffolds were created.

 ####stitch.pl Version 1.4.5

-rejects scaffolding alignments if overlap is longer than 20,000 (bp)
+rejects scaffolding alignments if overlap is longer than the "-n, --neg_gap" argument (default = 20000 bp).
+This allows user to adjust minimum negative gap length allowed.

 ####stitch.pl Version 1.4.4